At least 10 dead in mass shooting at Buffalo supermarket

 The gunman entered the supermarket with a rifle and opened fire, according to one official who spoke with the AP.
 Investigators say he was livestreaming the shooting and were looking into whether he had posted a manifesto online, the official said.

-The case is being investigated as a racially motivated hate crime, officials said Saturday.
+The FBI is investigating the shooting as both a hate crime and racially motivated violent extremism, officials said Saturday.

 The supermarket is in a predominately Black neighborhood, about 3 miles (5 kilometers) north of downtown Buffalo.
 The surrounding area is primarily residential, with a Family Dollar store and fire station near the store.